-Wireless Network is one of the types of computer networks that is not entirely dependent on a wired medium to establish communications between the user and the network.
+Wireless network is one of the types of computer network that is not entirely dependent on a wired medium to establish communications between the user and the network.
 A wired network has some shortcomings that wireless network addresses, such as mobility and dependence to be tethered to a wire or cable.
 A user can easily connect multiple mobile devices to the network seamlessly.
-Wireless information travels through free space without the limitation and protection of a wired medium like copper or fiber.
+Wireless communication travels through free space using radio waves without the limitation and protection of a wired medium like copper or fiber.

-In the free space ecosystem, many variables should be taken into consideration to establish a decent wireless network that is why wireless engineering efforts must focus on two things:
+In free space, many variables should be taken into consideration to establish decent wireless networks that is why wireless engineering efforts must focus on two things:

 - Wireless devices must strictly follow a common standard, IEEE 802.11.

 - Wireless coverage should exist in the area where the devices are expected to use it.